Skip to main content

 1. Does the AI perform the actual calculation, or just the extraction?
 If the AI performs the calculation, ask for the reproducibility guarantee.
 Can you run the same inputs twice and get the identical result?
 If not, the audit trail is broken.

 2. Is there a human verification step before extracted data enters the calculation?
 AI extraction without human verification means you are trusting a probabilistic model to correctly interpret every lease clause, every GL code, and every invoice amount.
-The error rate on extraction is typically 3–7% — acceptable when a human reviews the output, unacceptable when it feeds directly into billing.
+That is the wrong control structure for tenant billing.
+Extraction errors are manageable when a human reviews the output.
+They become dangerous when they feed directly into billing.

 3. Can you export the full calculation ledger?
 A defensible reconciliation requires a step-by-step ledger showing every input, every formula applied, and every intermediate result.
 If the platform produces only a final number and a summary, you cannot defend it in a dispute.